 Claire is the Head of Programme Quality for Oxfam GB.
 She provides strategic leadership on Oxfam's Global Performance Framework.
 She is currently leading Oxfam's efforts to test and refine a qualitative research method known as process-tracing,

-Claire is a Global Adviser on Monitoring, Evaluation and Learning for Oxfam GB, with a particular focus on advocacy evaluation.
-As part of the Programme Performance and Accountability team, she supports the development of organisational systems and a culture that promotes learning, accountability and measurement of results; provides strategic leadership and a global overview of organisational Monitoring and Evaluation (M&E) processes; and builds capacity to carry out high quality M&E.
+exploring how to reach credible conclusions about the contributions that Oxfam's interventions make to outcomes around policy change and citizen engagement.
+Her team supports the development of organisational systems and culture that promotes learning, accountability and measurement of results; provides strategic leadership and a global overview of organisational Monitoring and Evaluation (M&E) processes; and builds capacity to carry out high quality M&E.

-Prior to joining Oxfam, Claire worked with Aboriginal Groups in Western Canada on rights and title cases.
-Claire's academic background includes undergraduate work in international development management and political science, a masters degree in human rights from the University of Sussex, and training with the Independent Evaluation Group of the World Bank in programme evaluation.
+Prior to joining Oxfam, Claire worked in India on rights based approaches to natural resource management, and in Western Canada with Aboriginal Groups engaged with rights and title cases.
+Claire's academic background includes undergraduate work in international development management and political science, a Masters degree in human rights from the University of Sussex, and training with the Independent Evaluation Group of the World Bank in programme evaluation.

-She has also co-authored, with Karl Hughes, a 3ie working paper entitled Can we obtain the required rigour without randomisation?
+Claire's most recent publication, co-authored, with Karl Hughes, is the 3ie working paper entitled Can we obtain the required rigour without randomisation?
 Oxfam GB's non-experimental Global Performance Framework.